Lightning-Chart/lcjs-example-0500-dashboardWithLegendBox/README.md

 // Row 0, Column 0, Rows to fill 2, Columns to fill 1.
 const spiderChart = dashboard.createSpider(0, 0, 2, 1)

-// Create a Legend Box Panel and attach to dashboard.
+// Create a Legend Panel and attach to dashboard.
 // Row 0, Column 1, Rows to fill 2, Columns to fill 1.
-const legendBox = dashboard.createLegendBoxPanel({
+const legendBox = dashboard.createLegendPanel({
     columnIndex: 0,
     rowIndex: 1,
     columnSpan: 2,